-Nature based education at Wilder Doddington
+Nature-based learning at Wilder Doddington

 We believe that everyone, young and old, should have the opportunity to discover and connect with nature.
 The closer we get to nature, the happier we are, the more worthwhile life seems, and the more we are willing to take action to help our wildlife and the environment.

 Wilder Doddington offers a range of visits tailored to each school or group’s particular needs.
-Our primary programmes seek to inspire and create awe, delivering learning and at the same time building confidence and self-esteem.
-Secondary programmes provide a greater degree of learning support making full use of the resources at Wilder Doddington including its skilled team and partners.
+Our primary programme seeks to inspire and create awe, delivering learning and at the same time building confidence and self-esteem.

 We will offer your students the opportunity to benefit from a connection to nature, create a sense of awe and wonder and bring the national curriculum alive through exploring Wilder Doddington’s magnificent landscape and wide range of wildlife.